victorverma3/Letterboxd-Movie-Recommendations/README.md

 ## Limitations

-The limitations of this project are mostly due to monetary constraints.
+The limitations of this project are mostly due to financial constraints.

 -   I am using the `Supabase` free tier, which only allows for 500 MB of storage and 5 GB of egress per month.
 Therefore, I have to be extremely efficient